Allentown Mold Remediation Service

 Follow three easy steps to test for mold at home:

 - Drip several drops of household bleach onto the affected surface

 - Inspect the spot

 If the area appears LIGHTER, you may have MILDEW.

 If the area remains DARK, you may have MOLD.

 Professional Mold Inspection and Testing

 Our certified indoor environmental professionals perform mold inspections and testing to help you protect your property and health.
 We’ll help you detect with certainty any harmful bacteria that may be lurking in your home or commercial space.
 Upon collecting samples, we submit them to an accredited and certified microbial lab and provide results within 3-7 days.
 Our certified microbial consultant (CMC) will then interpret the confidential results and provide recommendations for the next steps, depending on the findings.

 Learn more about our mold inspection and testing service.

-Benefits of Professional Mold Remediation
+Benefits of Using a Professional Allentown Mold Remediation Service

 If the results of your mold test indicate the presence of mold, hire a professional Allentown mold remediation service rather than opting for DIY solutions.
 Here’s why a pro is your best bet: